JohnnyLi8/TravelMap/README.md

 # TravelMap
 Travel Map Generator

-to run the code, you will need Google Maps API Keys
+Download the repository, fill in your Google Maps API keys, and run the Excel.py file.

 Improvements to be made:
 - make the program select the right zoom-in level of the map (need to do some experiments)